Managing, resizing and editing your images

 Image File Formats

-On the web today, GIF, PNG and JPEG are the most common and widely supported image file formats.
+On the web today, GIF, PNG, and JPEG are the most common and widely supported image file formats.
 Choosing appropriately, cropping and resizing images is important to keep pages lightweight and quick to load.
-Below is a guide to explain how each of these file formats work, when to use them and why.
+Below is a guide to explain how each of these file formats works, when to use them and why.

 - Movie stills